 A standard authentication payload will require generating an HMAC key.
 This is generated by the REST API password (secret key) and the HMAC input.
 Generate HMAC with password and HMAC input string as digest using SHA-256.

-The hmac input is formatted as: [request_method]:[request_uri]:[content_md5]:[content_type]:[timestamp]:[nonce]
+The HMAC input is formatted as: [request_method]:[request_uri]:[content_md5]:[content_type]:[timestamp]:[nonce]

 Element | Notes | Example |